ARCAM Corporation

 The ARCAM Corporation (アーカム・財団, Aakamu Saitan) or AC, by its initials in the Spriggan manga series, is a fictional international company with its main headquarters in New York in the United States with numerous facilities worldwide, whose mission is to ensure that certain powerful ancient artifacts are protected and sealed off, so that no nation or group in the world can take advantage of them.
 It maintains its own para-military force called the ARCAM Private Army and has secret agents known as Spriggans (or Strikers).

 It is officially known as the ARCAM Foundation.
 It was also called the Rockefeller II in the Berseker Arc story.

-History
+Fictional history

-Tea Flatte, who was formerly known as Tea Flatte Arcam, founded the ARCAM Corporation as part of her mission placed on her by Merlin.

-In order to hide her true identity to the rest of her ARCAM comrades and friends, she uses the name Tea Flatte as an alias.
+In the manga, ARCAM is founded by Tea Flatte (ティア・フラット), also known as Tea Flatte Arcam, as part of a mission entrusted to her by Merlin.
+To conceal her identity and connection to the foundation from other ARCAM members and allies, she uses "Tea Flatte" as an alias rather than her full family name.